Are Energy Drinks Allowed on a Carnivore Diet?

-There is plenty of zero sugar and even zero-calorie energy drinks on the market.
+There are plenty of zero-sugar and even zero-calorie energy drinks on the market.
 Therefore, there is a debate on if these are ok to have.

 Well, I’m going to say Diet Coke is not a so-called health drink, and therefore, it’s probably a great idea to eliminate it from your diet.
 That goes for the artificially sweetened zero-sugar versions, as they are not healthy in my book.